saku-koodari/WinBoyEmulator/README.md

 # WinBoyEmulator
 This is my attemption to create Game Boy emulator.
-After this is somewhat complete, I'll start to port it to Android.
-I'll use C# because it is easy to use (for me) and quite simple language (compared to C/C++ for example).
+I use C# because I'm most comfortable with C#.

-I do this project, because I think this is fun! :)
+I do this project for fun! :)

-At the moment my main focus is study Game Boy and it's emulation.

 general status list:
 * Done